Perfect Lemon Ricotta Cheesecake

 Why is my lemon ricotta cheesecake grainy?

-This happens from not using room temperature ingredients.
-If the cream cheese or eggs are cold, it leads to uneven mixing, and this makes the cheesecake not cook properly.
-In other words, parts of the cake get overcooked, and the eggs set too firmly, creating a dry and grainy texture.
+This happens from not using room-temperature ingredients.
+If the cream cheese or eggs are cold, it leads to uneven mixing, which prevents the cheesecake from cooking properly.
+In other words, parts of the cake overcook, and the eggs set too firmly, creating a dry, grainy texture.

 This is one of the most common mistakes.
 Be sure to let the ricotta cheese, cream cheese, and eggs come to room temperature before starting.
 Then, the mixture can be creamed without lumps.